Join us for a wonderful experience - a Kintsugi Workshop.

 You will learn where you can get the materials so that once you have done this class, you will be able to continue to repair and embrace your perfectly imperfect your own objects at home.

-All materials are provided including; a Textbook and a beautiful Kintsugi plate, nibbles & refreshments.
+All materials are provided including; a Textbook and a beautiful Kintsugi plate (Plate designs vary depending on availability)., nibbles & refreshments.

 STUDIO ADDRESS: Studio 4102 N.O 4 Daydream St Warriewood, NSW 2102.